 The construction industry has the 2nd highest rate of suicide in the U.S. Globally, the numbers aren’t much better.
-Construction is a tough job for a lot of reasons: time spent away from family, seasonal wage fluctuations, physical injuries, substance abuse, and a “suck it up” culture that can silence any cries for help.
+Construction is a tough job when it comes to mental health, for a lot of reasons: time spent away from family, seasonal wage fluctuations, physical injuries, substance abuse, and a “suck it up” culture that can silence any cries for help.

 But, it doesn’t have to be that way.

 In this special episode of Built for Growth, Randy Thompson from LivingWorks joins us to share a message of hope for the entire industry.
 To shift the culture of the industry, all it takes is business owners and leaders (like YOU!) to start talking about the importance of mental health and suicide prevention.

 Hello, everybody.
 Thank you for joining us today, I’m really excited about our guests, a special guest, Randy Thompson from LivingWorks.
 He is the Vice President and business development leader, he is going to spend some time with us today talking about the impacts of mental health awareness, what organizations can do you as individual leaders and how you can help your organization’s and the people that are not only important and close to you personally, but also your team and your friends at work and colleagues.
 Randy, welcome.
 And thank you very much for joining us, I really appreciate you taking the time to do so.

 God, it’s my pleasure.
 Anytime we can talk about mental health and suicide prevention, I’m quite eager to participate.
 So it is my pleasure to be here.
 My role here with LivingWorks.
 For those of you who might not know the organization is we are a suicide prevention training company, been in the suicide prevention business for over 37 years, have developed workshops that are globally delivered.
 So across the world, to help people keep people safe from suicide.